D3lph1/Spherix/README.md

 ## Requirements

-- Latest stable Rust compiler
+- 1.82 stable Rust compiler
 - Vanilla server for data pack generation (one time during setup)

 ## How to run?